New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Discussion

+Given that 50\% of our sample limits are consistent with the results of W17 (using 3-$\sigma$ limits), 25\% of the sample is inconsistent with W17, and 25\% is unconstrained, we can only draw a coarse conclusion.
+The deep radio limits suggest that the overall star formation activity in these GRB hosts is not heavily obscured by dust (i.e. $\mathrm{SFR_{Total}/SFR_{UV}} < 10$, unlike LIRGs; \citealt{bouwens2009uv, howell2010great, casey2014dusty}), and possibly slightly less obscured than the star-forming main sequence population at $z \sim 2.5$ \citep{speagle2014highly}.

-Particularly, GRB 021004 provides a striking example of lack of significant dust obscuration in the central region of a star-forming galaxy at $z > 2$, given that the separation of the GRB from the galaxy centroid is only 119 pc \citep{chen2012near}.
+Particularly, GRB 021004 provides a striking example of lack of significant dust obscuration in the central region of a star-forming galaxy at $z > 2$, given that the separation of the GRB from the galaxy centroid is only 119 pc \citep{fynbo2005afterglow, fruchter2006long}.
 The sightline extinction, derived from the afterglow is also small ($\mathrm{A_{V}}$ = $0.2 \pm 0.02$ mag.).
 Two possible scenarios can explain these results: a) the GRB occurred in a locally dusty cloud but globally, the host galaxy lacks significant amount of dust.
 The low sightline extinction would then imply that the burst occurred along a clear sightline within its star-forming cloud. b) the GRB occurred in a star-forming region which has cleared the dust from past star formation and the overall galaxy also lacks significant amount of dust.
 The GRB sightline would then be a representative sightline.
-Similarly, for GRB 080810 ($z = 3.35$), the deep radio limit suggests that the overall star formation activity in this GRB host is not heavily obscured by dust, and possibly even less obscuration than the star-forming main sequence at $z = 3.35$ \citep{speagle2014highly, whitaker2017constant}.

-The limits in our observations are 3 times deeper than the previous limits on the SFR at $z > 2$ \citep{perley2015connecting}, and thus provide tighter constraints on whether GRB hosts at these redshifts are more likely to be dusty starburst galaxies or not.
 The results from our limited sample suggest that the GRBs with UV-bright afterglows (i.e. optically thin sighltines in UV) at $z \sim 2-3.5$ are likely to be star-forming galaxies with SFRs moderately higher ($< 5 \times$) than the star-forming main sequence \citep{speagle2014highly}, but without significant dust obscuration in their star-forming regions.